lordmilko/gemodelsim/README.md

 * For very large routes GEModelSim will lock up the web browser.
 Asynchronous looping mechanisms that have been investigated have hit browser's stack limits
 * For very large routes the line along the earth will appear to stutter from certain angles.
 This appears to be a problem with Google Earth, not GEModelSim
 * From certain angles the model may appear to be off the drawn path; upon next camera change however it can be seen the model is in fact going along its path
-* On Google Chrome on OSX if the menu extends off the page the page will not resize to allow scrolling down to and thereby accessing the bottom of the menu
+* On Google Chrome on OSX if the menu extends off the page the page will not resize to allow scrolling down to and thereby accessing the bottom of the menu.
+The form can still be submitted however from inside a Textbox by simply pressing **Enter**